Memories & Reflections

 Way back in 1965 I was in a serious car accident in Mexico.
 I had been travelling with my family through the USA and across the desert to Phoenix, Arizona, down the west coast of Mexico and across Mexico to Mexico City.
 All the time I was careful to wear a seat belt.
 I didn't bother to do it up, though, after stopping for directions to a famous archeological site just outside Mexico City.
 I was only five minutes away.
 A fateful five minutes.
 We had a head-on collision with a very large dump truck.
 My chest bent the steering wheel about 30 degrees and I shattered the windshield with my head.
 I guess it pays to be head strong.
 I survived, obviously.
 After several days in a jail-type hospital (Napoleonic Code: guilty until proven innocent) a young intern came to my bed.
 When he found that I was not a Gringo but a Canadian he said, "Mais je parle français beaucoup mieux que je parle anglais."
 (For the unilingual: "But I speak French much better than English.")

 As a typical English speaking Canadian I did not have a working command of French.
-Lying on my bed of pain. with not much to occupy my mind I decided, since I thought of myself as a "citizen of the world" I ought to be able to speak at least two languages.
-Being a Canadian the two languages certainly ought to be English and French.
+Lying on my bed of pain, with not much to occupy my mind, I decided, since I thought of myself as a "citizen of the world" I ought to be able to speak at least two languages.
+Being a Canadian, the two languages certainly ought to be English and French.

-The Franco FlaneursIf nothing else I'm persistent.
+If nothing else I'm persistent.
 I've been working at becoming bilingual for all these years since.
 I've made progress, particularly since I retired.
-I belong to several different groups where I can work on improving my French.
+I have belonged to several different groups where I can work on improving my French.

-Twice a month I meet with a group at the Royal Ontario Museum.
-We visit one or another exhibit in the museum and are lectured on the content by a French speaking volunteer.
-That lasts about 1/2 hour.
-Then we adjourn to a room where we usually take turns reading from information on whatever we've viewed and discussing new vocabulary.
-I've been doing this for ten years or more.
-I ought to be an expert on the museum.
-We keep finding something new though.
+Twice a month I met with a group at the Royal Ontario Museum.
+We visited one or another exhibit in the museum and took turns leading a discussion on the content .Then we adjourn to a room where we took turns reading from information on whatever we've viewed and discuss new vocabulary.
+Some of my cotributions have been: The Parthenon, Japanese Samurai, The Byzentine Empire, and Daoism.

-My earliest memories were in a town called Swastika (named after the Indian symbol for good luck).
+My earliest memories were in a town called Swastika (named after the symbol for good luck).
 Dad had a general store - one of the two in the town.
 When the depression hit in 1929, dad was able to carry on for a couple of years.
 However, he couldn't bring himself to deny credit to families with young children.
 The desperate families were not to blame for dad's not being able to pay his suppliers.
 Those were desperate and evil times.
-The competitive store didn't grant credit and survived.
+The other store didn't grant credit and survived.

 Dad managed to get a job working underground in the Lake Shore Mine in Kirkland Lake, about 5 miles away.
 The mine ran 3 shifts a day, 6 days a week.
 Dad road a bike to work.
 Not too bad for the daytime ride - in the summer.
 The winter and the night were something else.
 I recall him crediting our prayers for not getting soaked in a storm.
 He claimed that it rained all around him.
-Probably the prayers were unreliable because we moved to Kirkland Lake.
+Later, we moved to Kirkland Lake.
 Dad could now walk to work.
 After a couple of years he managed to get moved to work on the surface where they framed the timber supports for the underground tunnels.
 Much less dangerous too.
 At school we would often feel the shudder of what was called a rock burst - a cave-in.
 Often this was just an area that was no longer being worked.
 But those of us with fathers at work underground had our own internal shudder.

-When I was about nine or ten years old my brother Brian (two years younger) and I scrounged for whatever money we could uncover to help with family.
+When I was about nine or ten years old my brother Brian (two years younger) and I scrounged whatever money we could uncover to help the family.
 One job was to go through garbage to find six and eleven quart baskets that we could sell at the Saturday market.
 We got 3 cents for the smaller and 5 cents for the larger baskets.
 Women shopping at the market had to buy a basket because the farmers didn't provide any shopping bags.
 I graduated from that job to selling chickens.
 Farmers who sold eggs would often have one or two hens that were no longer laying eggs.
 I rented a stall and bought the "old-timer" hens for something like 25 cents each.
 I offered these at $2 but never expected to get that much.
 I learned to haggle from the Eastern European women who were real experts.
 They would fatten up the hens in the backyard.

-One day a woman actually agreed to pay $2, not an Eastern European obviously.
+One day a woman actually agreed to pay $2.Nnot an Eastern European obviously.
 I was delighted and I'm sure had a big smile on my face as I handed her the live hen, upside down with legs tied.
 "No, no", she said, "I don't want it live."
 I'd never even been on a farm let alone killed a chicken but for $1.75 profit I was sure ready to learn.
 I borrowed an axe, took the hen outside, found a tree stump, spread the hen's neck out and swung the axe.
 I had done lots of wood chopping so the axe was not a problem.
 However, when the hen's head flew off in one direction and the body flopped all over the place in another I had a passing thought that I'd earned my profit.
 My first entrepreneurial exercise but not my last and never so bloody or so shocking.

 The forest was not far outside Kirkland Lake; so it was not a particularly big job for Brian and myself to fetch the family Christmas tree.
 It was hard tramping through the snow though.
 We brought back two at once; so we could sell the second one to a neighbour.
 We learned that trees that look a normal size in the bush are far too big after the struggle to get them home.